| Title: | Feature Extraction and Statistics for Time Series |

 Arguments described in the reference manual linked below. |

-special is used in conjunction with the x11()
+The x11regression special is used in conjunction with the x11() special

 for series without missing observations.
 This special estimates calendar